1 Day Akagera National Park Safari From Kigali

 5:30 AM – Depart Kigali

-Head east from Kigali toward Akagera National Park.
-Pause for coffee at Migongo Art Center before entering the park’s wild landscapes.'
+Head east from Kigali to Akagera National Park.
+Pause for coffee at Migongo Art Center before entering the park’s wild landscapes.

 8:30 AM – Park Entry & Orientation

-Arrive at the southern entrance for ranger briefings and your first views of the savannah grasslands ahead.
+Arrive at the southern entrance for the park warden’s briefing and your first views of the savannah grasslands.

 9:00 AM – Southern Wetlands Safari

-Begin your game drive through the wetlands and papyrus swamps around Lake Ihema.
-Spot hippos, crocodiles, and waterbirds, then move into acacia woodlands and bushland mosaics, where elephants and giraffes often shelter.
+Start your game drive in the wetlands and papyrus swamps near Lake Ihema.
+You might see hippos, crocodiles, and waterbirds here.
+Next, head into the acacia woodlands and bushland, where elephants and giraffes often find shelter.

 1:00 PM – Lunch at Tanzania's Border

-Enjoy lakeside lunch at Lake Mihindi, keeping an eye out for hippos and waterbirds — a perfect pause before the afternoon drive.
+Enjoy a lakeside lunch at Lake Mihindi while watching for hippos and waterbirds, a perfect pause before the afternoon drive.

 ~7:30 PM – Return to Kigali

-Conclude your safari day with a drive back to Kigali.
-Today spans five ecological zones: wetlands and papyrus swamps, lake ecosystems, savannah grasslands, acacia woodlands, and riverine vegetation, offering a rich variety of wildlife and scenery in a single unforgettable day.
+At the end of your safari, you will drive back to Kigali.
+During the day, you will travel through five different ecological zones: wetlands and papyrus swamps, lake ecosystems, savannah grasslands, acacia woodlands, and riverine vegetation.
+This journey gives you the chance to see a wide range of wildlife and scenery all in one memorable day.

 Location